 He must have been a dog in his other life.
 LOL

 I don't have any answer either but I have a cat that does the same thing but only when the litter is clean.
 One of us has to hold him back while the other pours the litter in the box.
 Then he dives in and rolls.
 He stays on my enclosed porch with his brothers so he doesn't go outside but I have had many outside cats to roll in the dirt.
-HIs brothers do not roll in it so it is just something this one particular cat likes to do.

 Try to research his behavior on the internet and/or ask your vet.